apache/pulsar/.github/PULL_REQUEST_TEMPLATE.md

 GitHub Actions provides separate quota for pull requests that are executed in a forked repository.

-The tests will be run in the forkedrepository until all PR review comments have been handled, the tests pass and the PR is approved by a reviewer.
+The tests will be run in the forked repository until all PR review comments have been handled, the tests pass and the PR is approved by a reviewer.
 -->